 What is a Business Plan?

-The following is a step by step guide for how to write a business plan.
+The following is an outline for how to write a business plan step by step.
 There is a lot of information, and it can seem overwhelming as you review each section, but try to look at each section independently and focus on just that part of the plan before moving to the next.
-One thing you will find as you work through the sections is there is a lot of redundant information that carries from one area to the next in your business plan; for example a lot of information from your industry analysis research will carry over into your marketing and operations plan.
+One thing you will find as you work each section of the business plan is there is a lot of redundant information that carries from one area to the next in your business plan; for example a lot of information from your industry analysis research will carry over into your marketing and operations plan.
 Each step is like a building block for the next.

 It is important to note, though, that while the Executive Summary is the first section of your plan, it is really the last section you will want to write!
 The reason for this is your Executive Summary is a snap-shot of your entire business plan, and you won't have all the facts and information until you complete all the other sections.